“I am the way, the truth, and the life; no one can come to the Father except through me.” ~Jesus

 A person who has done this is a Christian.
 And this is not the end but the beginning.
 If we belong to God we should live our lives to please Him: avoid whatever God has called 'sin', be humble and kind, and care for others, their property, and the natural world to the best of our ability.
 Beyond that, Christians are free to act and believe as they choose, provided such actions and beliefs do not conflict with these basic principles.

-Choose a link for a list of documents starting with that letter or number.
-Please use the Contact form in the main menu to let me know if you find a broken link.
+Choose a link for a list of documents starting with that letter or number, or type a word into the Search box (case-sensitive).

 The Bible must be the invention either of good men or angels, bad men or devils, or of God.
 However, it was not written by good men, because good men would not tell lies by saying ‘Thus saith the Lord’; it was not written by bad men because they would not write about doing good duty, while condemning sin, and themselves to hell; thus, it must be written by divine inspiration.